d2a4u/meteor/website/content/docs/api/batchactions/index.md

 - batch delete items (built-in de-duplication)
 - batch put and delete items (built-in de-duplication)

+#### Parallelism

+Some batch write actions require a parallelism parameter.
+This is used to optimism calls to DynamoDB by sending requests in parallel.
+However, because under the hood, the Java AWS SDK uses a HTTP client to call DynamoDB which has a bounded number of connections, hence, the parallelism parameter cannot be greater than the number of connections.

 #### Batch Put or Batch Delete Items

 Batch put or batch delete items work on a single table.
 De-duplication is built in, within the same